-An experienced Tampa child custody lawyer can be very helpful.
+An experienced Tampa child custody (timesharing) lawyer can be very helpful.
 They know what is important (relevant) and what is not.
 They know how to present facts to a Court.
 Most disputes are settled without a court deciding the issue and an attorney knows how to complete an appropriate parenting plan (agreement) which will work reasonably well years into the future.
 As a single example of many, did you know that the decision as to which parent’s residence will be used for any future public school assignments is very important?
 Think about it.
 Almost no one does.

 How can the Tampa Child Custody attorneys at Anton Legal Group help someone to get more time with their child?

 We know how to negotiate what is important to long term successful time sharing.